-The MSCI Japan 100% hedged to EUR Index is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of the Japan.
+The MSCI Hong Kong Index is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of Hong Kong.
+As of November 2014 the index consisted of 40 components.
 Securities are free float adjusted, screened by size, liquidity and minimum free float.
-The index represents companies within Japan that are available to investors worldwide.
+The index represents companies within these countries that are available to investors worldwide.
+The index is rebalanced on a quarterly basis and may also be rebalanced at other times in order to comply with applicable investment restrictions or to reflect corporate activity such as mergers and acquisitions.